Borderline Personality Disorder (cont.)

 What other disorders often occur with BPD?

-Men with BPD are more likely to also have a substance-use disorder.
-BPD is more likely to be associated with eating disorders symptoms in women.
-In adolescents, BPD tends to co-occur with more anxious and odd personality disorders like schizotypal and passive aggressive personality disorder, respectively.
-Adults who have antisocial personality disorder, formerly also colloquially called sociopaths, may be more likely to also have BPD.
-Interestingly, even people who have some symptoms (traits) of BPD but do not meet full diagnostic criteria for the disorder can experience both traits of BPD and narcissistic personality disorder.
+Men with BPD are more likely to also have a substance-use disorder and women with this illness are more likely to suffer from eating disorder.
+In adolescents, BPD tends to co-occur with more anxious and peculiar personality disorders like schizotypal and passive aggressive personality disorder, respectively.
+Adults who have antisocial personality disorder, also colloquially called sociopaths, may be more likely to also have BPD.
+Interestingly, even people who have some symptoms (traits) of BPD but do not meet full diagnostic criteria for the illness can have traits of both BPD and narcissistic personality disorder.

 BPD is not recognized worldwide.
 It is most closely diagnosed as emotionally unstable personality disorder in the International Classification of Disease, or ICD-10.
 Although countries like China and India recognize mental disorders that have some symptoms in common with BPD, its existence is not formally recognized.